 You will be able to access and revise your proposal after it is submitted.

 NOTE: Individuals named in accepted proposals are not automatically registered for the conference.
 ALL conference attendees must register and pay the conference registration fee prior to attending the conference.
 You may register on the ASA website.
-Pre-registration is $150 ($100 for students) through February 23, 2017.
-Late registration is $185 ($135 for students) beginning February 24.
-Virginia Tech students may attend for free if not presenting.
+Pre-registration is $150 ($100 for students) through March 9, 2018.
+Late registration is $185 ($135 for students) beginning March 10.
 Registration is available online via the "Conference Registration" link in the green sidebar.